Remarks on C*-discrete inclusions: Abstract

 \section{Abstract}

-We show under certain constraints that $A$-valued semicircular systems give rise to C*-discrete inclusions, and thus are crossed products by an action of a tensor category.
+We obtain a Galois correspondence between the lattice of intermediate C*-discrete subalgebras intermediate to a given irreducible C*-discrete inclusion, and characterize these as targets of compatible expectations under a traciality condition.
+Furthermore, we define \emph{freeness} for actions of tensor categories on C*-algebras, and show simplicity is preserved under taking reduced crossed products.
+Finally, we show under certain constraints that $A$-valued semicircular systems give rise to C*-discrete inclusions, and thus are crossed products by an action of a tensor category.
 Along the way, we show the set of single algebraic generators of a dualizable bimodule forms an open subset.
-Furthermore, we obtain a Galois correspondence between the lattice of intermediate C*-discrete subalgebras intermediate to a given irreducible C*-discrete inclusion, and characterize these as targets of compatible expectations.
-Finally, we define \emph{freeness} for actions of tensor categories on C*-algebras, and show simplicity is preserved under taking reduced crossed products.